CompletelyUnbelievable/ChangeOutage/BetterDiscord101/ThemeName/README.md

-If a theme is not showing up on your list of themes in your Better Discord settings, then this is the first thing you should check.
+If a theme is not showing up on your list of themes in your Better Discord settings, then making sure it is saved correctly is the first thing one should check.
+If this does not work see my folder on ThemeMeta to explain another reason why it might not be showing up.

 It is a common mistake to save the theme file incorrectly.
 The theme file type should be, "CSS File", with a name such as "TheThemeName.theme".